WhatsApp/erlfmt/doc/FormattingDecisionListComprehensions.md

   - Create/keep differentiation between the generator, body and filters.
   - Consistent with formatting of [Lists](./FormattingDecisionLists.md)
   - Handles multiline expressions consistently.
+  - Indenting by a number other than 4

 Here you can see all the other candidates we evaluated against our goals.